 JSPL holds multiple iron ore and coal reserves across multiple states with a total iron ore reserves of ~250 million tonnes and an annual extraction capacity of 10.61 million tonnes per annum.
-CARE Ratings shall continue to assess the impact (if any) of the afore-mentioned ruling of the Hon'ble Supreme Court of India on entities involved in mining operations and appropriately review ratings as and when further clarity emerges.
+CARE Ratings shall continue to assess the impact (if any) of the aforementioned ruling of the Hon'ble Supreme Court of India on entities involved in mining operations and appropriately review ratings as and when further clarity emerges.

-Susceptibility of profit margins to raw material price volatility
+Profit margins susceptible to raw material price volatility

-The company is partially dependent on third-party suppliers for the key raw materials including iron ore and coking coal, which is largely met through open market and imports, respectively.
+The company partially depends on third-party suppliers for key raw materials including iron ore and coking coal, which is largely met through open market and imports, respectively.
 These raw materials have shown a volatile trend in prices over the years.
-The volatility in the prices of raw materials is bound to impact the profitability of steel players in India.
+The raw material price volatility is bound to impact the profitability of steel players in India.
 The company's basic steelmaking process involves a mix of direct reduced iron (DRI) and blast furnace capacities, which provide some flexibility during times of high coking coal prices.
 Additionally, the company has partially secured itself for its future coking coal requirements with operationalisation of its mines in Australia and Mozambique, non-coking coal mines in Odisha and Chhattisgarh, and iron ore requirements through its Tensa and Kasia iron ore mines.
 Currently, 60% of iron ore and 50% of coking coal requirement is met captively.
 JSPL has started mining at Gare Palma IV/6 and Utkal C mine recently, and with operationalisation of all the three mines, 100% of thermal coal will be met captively.
-CARE Rating envisages future benefits to the company to hinge upon its ability to economically rampup its production at these overseas coking coal mines.
+CARE Ratings envisages future benefits to the company to hinge upon its ability to economically ramp-up its production at these overseas coking coal mines.